a00287475/Applied-activity-4/README.md

 TC-USE-03	Test system behavior when no credentials are entered	Chrome browser is installed.
 1. Launch the program.
 2. Leave email and password fields empty.
 3. Click "Sign In".
 System displays a message prompting the user to enter both email and password before proceeding.
+TC-USE-04	Verify Movies page navigation is visually responsive	User is logged in and on the main Netflix dashboard.
+1. Scroll to the Movies page link.
+2. Verify if the link is highlighted on hover.
+3. Click the link.
+4. Check page responsiveness during navigation.
+Movies page navigation is visually smooth, and the page adjusts appropriately to the user’s interaction.